davidbegin/python-in-the-morning/Week11/Wednesday/README.md

 # 2020 - 5 - 6

+## Improvements

+Silence a User:

+- Viewer Vote to Silence
+- StreamGod Silence
+- Beginbot silence though i3->dmenu->vim

+- Slowdown for users

+- Bankrupt and remove all sounds of a USer
+  -> hook the market to voting, and removing

+- save who adds commands, and then, if people hate them, that affects their karma.

+- How do we have the market persist

+- Work on revolution
+- Update sent presentation

+Users have Health
+if you hate user
+they lose health

+Stream Gods can revive
+I can remove all health
+kill
+revive

+something must persist

+refactor all the models
+find all places without transactions we should rap update

 ## Good News

 - Order 4 New Cubes!!!
 - Improved Requests interface, need to finish

+artmattdank: also begin when you reset the database between each streams, dont delete the price of the sounds, just cut them in half

 ## Workflow improvements